Naylor-D94/QA_final/readme.txt

 There is also a Delete link, which alllows the user to input the information for an editor and remove it entirely from the database.
 Demonstrating D.
 C.R.U.D

+Added unit tests to check for addition, multiplication, and capitalisation.
+As far as my knowledge goes on that subject as we were'nt shown in detail.
+In future I probably won't make many changes to this file, but will keep it as a point of reference as I keep working on my other projects.